 “We thought if we could make a stove with 80% efficiency, we’d reduce the fuel you need in half!
 That’s huge,” he says, “especially if you’re melting snow.”

 He began by looking at how stoves perform combustion.
 Traditional stoves use the external air around the burner head to mix with their fuel and ignite their flame.
-That wastes a lot of heat.
+But that wastes a lot of heat.

 Instead, he wanted the Reactor to draw all the air it needs in through ports near its jet.
 This would force the air and fuel to mix inside the stove.
-By doing so, the air-fuel mixture would not be diluted with excesses air and stay as hot as possible, maximizing the amount of heat transferred to the pot.
+By doing so, this air-fuel mixture would not be diluted with excess air, staying as hot as possible and maximizing the amount of heat transferred to the pot.

 Called a “100% primary air design,” this is key to the Reactor’s incredible fuel efficiency—80% efficiency versus 40% of traditional stoves.
 Today, only MSR’s Reactor and WindBurner stoves feature this state of the art design.